Each time I guest post the same thought rushes through my head. What will I talk about and will it be worthy of another person’s audience?

 I can’t tell you how many times I thought I had it when my wife walked in the room and said there was nothing about it that made her want to read the article.
 That aside, I love writing.

 Which is why when I guest post, I become overly aware of everything I’m writing.
 I analyze and critique it much harder than I would, say if the article were going up on my site.
-No matter how hard I try, when I write for other sites it always feels like my work is just not good enough.

 And I’m not alone.
 It happens to all of us.
 The feeling of not good enough.
 Or at least I hope it does.
 If it doesn’t, I will have to finally acknowledge that I’m an anomaly.
 But I don’t believe I am.

 When the pressure is on, we humans tend to do one of two very different things.
 We either rise to the occasion (the ideal outcome) or crumble underneath it (for obvious reasons, not so ideal).